-Our Principal and child safety champions are the first point of contact for child safety concerns or gueries and for coordinating responses to child safety incidents.
+Our principal and child safety champion are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.

-The Principal is responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
-Anyone in our school community should approach the Prinicpal if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy.

-- The Principal is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct.
-Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.
+- The principal is responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
+Anyone in our school community should approach the principal if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - The principal is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.

-Our school has also established a Child Safety Team consisting of the child safety champion, Leading Teacher Wellbeing and Inclusion, Assistant Principals, Leading Teacher: Senior School, Leading Teacher: Junior School, Leading Teacher Student Voice, Agency and Leadership and a Student Reference Group on child safety led by the Principal and Leading Teacher: Student Voice, Agency and Leadership.
+Our school has also established a Child Safety Team consisting of the child safety champion (Assistant Principal Student Engagement), Principals, Leading Teacher: Senior School, Leading Teacher: Junior School, Leading Teacher: Student Voice, Agency and Leadership, Leading Teacher: Inclusion.
+The Child Safety Team meets regularly to identify and respond to any ongoing matters related to child safety.

-The Child Safety Team meet regularly to identify and respond to any ongoing matters related to child safety.
-The Student Reference Group provides an opportunity for students to provide input into school strategies.
+The Student Representative Council provides an opportunity for students to provide input into school strategies.
+This group is led by the Leading Teacher: Student Voice, Agency and Leadership.